-The focus of COMM543 – 21st Century Communication is on the use of visual media as a means for conveying information to an audience.
+The focus of COMM543 – Visual Communication is on the use of visual media as a means for conveying information to an audience.
 In particular, we will limit our attention to the use of still imagery because of the vast, openly available repositories of visual media and the simplicity of manipulating them.

 You will discover a lot of similarities between the principles of formal writing and the principles of using visual media in purposeful communication because, ultimately, you will be communicating to an audience of humans – and humans have the same cognitive needs for information to form meaning no matter which medium is used.

 Essentially, human brains are “pattern making machines” that rely on assembling bits and pieces of information into a coherent whole in order to make sense of a message.
 The human brain cannot bear having empty gaps of information and will often fill that gap with something, even if it is the wrong information.
 The human brain also dislikes ambiguity.
 The brain doesn’t just want messages to have meaning – it wants messages to mean something conclusive and for it to fit into one’s personal reality.

 Humans are also very attuned to their personal identity, situations, attitudes, beliefs, values and expectations.
 When humans encounter messages, they interpret them according to their unique perceptions as well as from the influence of larger cultural, political, religious, or moral frameworks.
 This is why your messages will require considering more than your own personal point of view or context as a basis for communicating to an audience.

 The value of this course will be in how you practice crafting coherent messages and narratives that serve your audience’s cognitive and humanistic needs so that you achieve your intended communication goal, whether in an academic environment or in professional practice.

 In summary, everyone in this course has been a consumer of (on the receiving end) of visual media.
 Your challenge in this course will be to go beyond being a consumer of visual media to becoming an effective and conscientious producer of visual media.